InformaticsMatters/squonk/openshift/ansible/README.md

     ansible-playbook playbooks/squonk/deploy.yaml

-There are `undeploy` playbooks that can be run for both the infrastructure and squonk: -
+There is an `undeploy` playbook that can be run for squonk: -

     ansible-playbook playbooks/squonk/undeploy.yaml